juniordiscart/local-wordpress-docker-https/README.md

-# Local Wordpress development with HTTPS in Docker
+# Local WordPress development with HTTPS in Docker

-This step-by-step process will guide you through taking your live-website into a local Docker container for local testing, including setting up the necessary certificates to test with HTTPS.
+This step-by-step process will guide you through taking your live website into a local Docker container for local testing, including setting up the necessary certificates to test with HTTPS.

 ## Pre-requisites